 “Mandatory Reporting Regulation” or “MRR” means ARB's Regulation for the Mandatory Reporting of Greenhouse Gas Emissions as set forth in title 17, California Code of Regulations, chapter 1, subchapter 10, article 2 (commencing with section 95100).

+“Manufacturing Decarbonization Incentive Allocation Allowance” means an allowance issued by CARB equal to up to one metric ton of CO2 equivalent, with a current vintage assigned pursuant to section 95871(k), that is provided for manufacturing decarbonization incentive allocation pursuant to section 95891(g).

 “Market Index” means any published index of quantities or prices based on results of market transactions.

 “Market-Shifting Leakage,” in the context of an offset project, means increased GHG emissions or decreased GHG removals outside an offset project's boundary due to the effects of an offset project on an established market for goods or services.